Vinschers/manga-reader/README.md

 # manga-reader
-Python script that display manga organized in folders
+C# windows forms that display manga organized in folders